Solo Living after 50? You are not the only one!

 The challenges of living alone and how to cope

 Let’s face it, being alone all the time is not fun!
-But in all fairness, it can be a challenge even if you are part of a family or a couple.
+In all fairness, it can be a challenge even if you are part of a family or a couple.

 Does your house feel empty?